TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 > [!NOTE]
 > This function is compatible with the [`uib-var` web component's `filter` attribute](client-docs/custom-components#filter). e.g. `<uib-var topic="mytopic/#1" filter="uibuilder.formatNumber(2, 'de-DE')">[...]</uib-var>`

+### `hasUibRouter` - Returns true if a uibrouter instance is loaded, otherwise returns false :id=hasUibRouter

+Note that, because the router will be loaded in a page script, it is not available until AFTER the uibuilder library has loaded and socket.io initialised.

 ### `log` - output log messages like the library does :id=log

 Use as `uibuilder.log(1, 'my:prefix', 'Some text', {some:'optional data'})` which produces: